stevehoover/tt08-makerchip-template/README.md

 ## Makerchip for Tiny Tapeout

 Makerchip is an online IDE for digital circuit design supporting Verilog or TL-Verilog development.
-This repository uses Makerchip libraries that provide virtual simulation for Tiny Tapeout projects.
+The starting code template in this repository enables development for Tiny Tapeout with simulation in a virtual Tiny Tapeout environment.

 ![tt_template_makerchip](https://github.com/stevehoover/tt05-verilog-demo/assets/11302288/37f65ea1-6898-41ac-a5b1-c9afb7b824f1)

 ## Prepare your Project

+> [!NOTE]
+> GitHub README links always open in the same tab by default.
+Use Ctrl-click below to open in a new tab.

 1. **Create:** While logged in to GitHub, visit [this template repository](https://github.com/stevehoover/tt07-tl-verilog-template) and "Use this template", then "Create a new repository".
 1. **Enable GitHub Pages** (for your new repo)**:** See [Enabling GitHub Pages](https://tinytapeout.com/faq/#my-github-action-is-failing-on-the-pages-part).